daviddalpiaz/bsl/nonparametric-regression.md

 **Decision trees** are similar to k-nearest neighbors but instead of looking for neighbors, decision trees create neighborhoods.
 We won't explore the full details of trees, but just start to understand the basic concepts, as well as learn to fit them in R.

 Neighborhoods are created via recursive binary partitions.
 In simpler terms, pick a feature and a possible cutoff value.
 Data that have a value less than the cutoff for the selected feature are in one neighborhood (the left) and data that have a value greater than the cutoff are in another (the right).
 Within these two neighborhoods, repeat this procedure until a stopping rule is satisfied.
-(More on that in a moment.)
 To make a prediction, check which neighborhood a new piece of data would belong to and predict the average of the $y_i$ values of data in that neighborhood.

 With the data above, which has a single feature $x$, consider three possible cutoffs: -0.5, 0.0, and 0.75.